Bold-writer/MS-word/README.md

 # MS-word
-This repository shows the writing the content in MS word.
+> This repository shows the content writing in MS word.